wagslane/blog/content/posts/seo-is-a-scam-job.md

 * Have a user-friendly menu structure
 * Link internally to related content as appropriate

 Did I miss anything?
 Probably.
-But most other things are also not super important, and would have a fairly negligible impact on your rankings, especially on a smaller site.
+But most other things are also not super important and would have a fairly negligible impact on your rankings, especially on a smaller site.

-The point I'm making is that most "SEOs" use the same stupid 15 item checklist, and will tell you which rules you're breaking.
+The point I'm making is that most "SEOs" use the same stupid 15-item checklist, and will tell you which rules you're breaking.
 Unfortunately for you, that's about 2% of the work.
 Actually *implementing* all those changes is where an "SEO" should add value - and some of them do, but many of them don't.

-Oftentimes this means knowing how to code, but sometimes it just means being intimately familiar with the webtools the site uses.
+Oftentimes this means knowing how to code, but sometimes it just means being intimately familiar with the web tools the site uses.

 ## Doing keyword research vs product/market research